DataDog/integrations-core/langchain/README.md

 ## Setup

-### LLM Observability: Prepare your environment and enable LLM
+### LLM Observability: Get end-to-end visibility into your LLM application using LangChain
 You can enable LLM Observability in different environments.
 Follow the appropriate setup based on your scenario:

 <!-- xxx tabs xxx -->